 UEL doctoral student talks science with school pupils across the ocean

-Daniel Ransom is regular participant in ‘Skype with A Scientist’ programme
+Daniel Ranson is regular participant in ‘Skype with A Scientist’ programme

 A University of East London (UEL) doctoral student is sharing his love of science with school children across the ocean.